Rabya Kulsoom

 Rabya Kulsoom is a Pakistani television and film actress.
 She played the role of Maria in Shehr-e-Malal.
 Aside from television, she has appeared in music videos like "Pyar Hua" and "Main Kashmir Hoon".
-She will also be seen in upcoming feature film Gawah Rehna and was also star in web series Ek Jhoothi Love Story.
+She was also seen in the feature film Gawah Rehna and starred in the web series Ek Jhoothi Love Story.

 Personal life

 She married singer Rehan Nazim, lead vocalist of the pop rock band Mirage on 14 February 2016.
 The couple had a son in 2021.